jcalado/rt-4d-fw-beta/README.md

 # Changelog

+- Beta 27
+  - Replaced the Dual Standby icon from a "D" to a "DW".
+  - Added a "Pre TOT Warning".
+When enabled via "Extra 10", you will receive a double beep sound when you are close to the TOT limit.
+    - If the TOT is between 10 and 60 seconds, the warning sound will come 5 seconds before TOT.
+    - If the TOT is greater than 60 seconds, the warning sound will come 10 seconds before TOT.
+    - If the TOT is 5 seconds, there is no warning sound.
+  - Added an area indicator on the left side of screen, when in Single VFO display.
+  - When selecting channels in a zone, press # to alternate between the channel number and its alias.
+  - Fixed bug in the spectrum where the cursor was one pixel ahead of the RX frequency.
+    - Both a bug in my decompilation and a bug in Radtel's official firmare.

 - Beta 26
   - Fixed bug with address book lookup introduced in Beta 23.
   - Battery voltage displayed now shows the 'v'.